mun-tonsi/debian-vagrant-osticket/README.md

   If this database file does not exist, this will copy in the setup folder and sample config file to the webroot so setup can be manually done.

-* (Optional) Have a zip backup of a working osTicket attachments folder in a file named `attachments_to_import.tgz` in the top level directory of this repo.
+* (Optional) Have a zip backup of a working osTicket attachments folder in a file named `attachments_to_import.tar.gz` in the top level directory of this repo.

 * (or if not importing a db) Manually complete setup by visiting `http://10.0.0.10/setup` AFTER the first `vagrant up` command as per below.